Department of Psychology

 568 Emotion (3).
 Prerequisite, PSYC 101.
 This course will provide a comprehensive overview of the scientific study of emotion.
 Topics will include theoretical models of emotion process and structure.
 A range of perspectives, including social, cultural, developmental, clinical, and cognitive psychology, as well as behavioral neuroscience, will be considered.

 569 Practical Wisdom from Advanced Social Psychology (3).
 Prerequisites, PSYC 101, 260, and 270.
 Surveys cutting-edge research across the field of social psychology and how it matters for everyday life.
 Topics include morality, mind perception, judgment and decision making, happiness, affective forecasting, emotion, relationships, negotiation, personality, free will, stress/health, and religion.
 Clear communication of research also emphasized through figures, presentations, and papers.

 600 Historical Trends in Psychology (3).
 Prerequisite, PSYC 101.
 Limited to senior majors or to graduate students in psychology; others by permission of the instructor.
 Overview of the origins of psychological concepts, movements, and fields of study.

 601 Psychology and Law (3).
-Prerequisites, PSYC 101 and 270.
+Prerequisites, PSYC 101, and 210 or 215.
 Examines the legal system from the perspective of psychology methods and research, with a focus on criminal law.
 Discusses dilemmas within the law and between the legal system and psychology.

 602 Evolutionary Psychology (3).
 Prerequisite, PSYC 101.
 Major topics of general psychology are examined from an evolutionary perspective with an emphasis on empirical studies asking why much current human behavior and experience would have been adaptive for our early ancestors.